manabshy/androidImageCapture/README.md

 5. cordova emulate android

-Note: For steps 4 - Configure your emulator either in eclipse/android Studio
+Note: For steps 4 and 5 - Configure your emulator either in eclipse/android Studio